-Iris is a average-sized asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
+Iris is a large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Iris as potentially hazardous because its orbit does not bring it close to Earth.

 The rotation of Iris has been observed.
 It completes a rotation on its axis every 7.14 days.

 Iris's orbit is 0.85 AU from Earth's orbit at its closest point.
 This means that there is an very wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.